How languages and cultures in Asia transcend boundaries with the written word

 Manuscripts and Movements of Ideas Across Asia at IIC, Delhi (Photo courtesy: Daljeet Singh for IIC)

-The exhibition had been conceptualised by Sudha Gopalakrishnan, the executive director of IIC’s International Research Division.
-She says, “We have been influenced by so many cultures, that ours is now a meshed culture.
-There is an overarching connectedness that transcends boundaries, within and between India and Central Asia.
+These are records of exchange between ideas and cultures, and show how cultures gradually changed due to the interactions.
+The exhibition was part of the 20th edition of the IIC Arts Festival, which had as its theme, K’alpavriksha: The Nationalist Movement—Freedom and Identity.
+The exhibition itself had been conceptualised by Sudha Gopalakrishnan, the executive director of IIC’s International Research Division.
+Gopalakrishnan says, “We have been influenced by so many cultures, that ours is now a meshed culture.
+There an overarching connectedness that transcends boundaries, within and between India and Central Asia.
 We also wanted to explore the movement and exchange of ideas and religion, and how they travelled across borders.”
+The manuscripts and translations had been selected by SAMHiTA (South Asian Manuscripts Histories and Textual Archives) and other digital libraries.

 The exhibition also conveyed how texts from India travelled to all parts of Asia.
 The first section, ‘Early Textual Encounters’ went all the way back to the translations of the first Buddhist texts, including fragments of the Bahubuddha Sutra, the earliest known Buddhist manuscript recovered from Afghanistan in the 1990s.
-There was also a folio of the Ashokavadana, (the Story of Ashoka) on how Ashoka constructed 84,000 stupas.
+There was also a folio of the Asokavadana, (the Story of Asoka) on how Asoka constructed 84,000 stupas.
 A fragment from the Lotus Sutra detailed the travels of Sudhana when he sought enlightenment.
-Gesturing to this panel Gopalakrishnan says, “These manuscripts have travelled throughout Asia, as they were translated into Chinese, and its scenes were recreated in Borobudur, as well as in paintings in Japan.”
+Gesturing to this panel Gopalakrishnan says, “These manuscripts have travelled throughout Asia, as they were translated into Chinese, and its scenes were recreated in Borabudur, as well as in paintings in Japan.”
 This is the one of the earliest recorded examples of the exchange of languages, religions and cultures, and how they transcend political geographies.

 “Manuscripts deal with every subject under the sun, not only about faith, or cosmology.
 They are about lived lives.
 They are also about drama, sex, medicine, architecture, and children’s games,” says Sudha Gopalakrishnan, executive director, IIC’s International Research Division

-Apart from Sanskrit and the early Devanagari scripts, there were also several Persian and Farsi texts.
+Apart from Sanskrit and the early Devanagari scripts, there were also a number of Persian and Farsi texts.
+These compiled the fourth and fifth sections (central Asia) of the exhibition.
 Persian language expert Chander Shekhar, a senior professor at Delhi University contributed images digitised from major institutes from Tashkent, Tehran and Bukhara.
-One fragment was of an early dictionary, the Miftah-ul Fuzala or the ‘Key of the Learned’.
-This was a 15th-century Farsi illustrated manuscript that was likely used to help children starting to read.
-Also from the same period is the Kitab-i viladat-i Iskandar, the horoscope of Sultan Iskandar of Fars, which provides evidence of a long interaction between India, Europe and the Persian Empire.
-The densely detailed horoscope in blue and gold was compiled by Imad al-Munajiim, who cites Abu Ma’shar, a 9th-century Balkhi astrologer.
+One fragment was of an early dictionary, the Miftah ul Fuzula or the Key of the Learned.
+This was a 15th century Farsi illustrated manuscript that was likely used to help children starting to read.
+Also in the same period is the kitab-i-viladat iskandar, the horoscope of Sultan Iskandar of Farz, which is the evidence of a long period of interactions between India, Europe and the Persian Empire.
+The densely detailed horoscope in blue and gold was compiled by Imad al-Munajiim, who cites Abu Ma’shar, a 9th century Balkhi astrologer.
+Ma’shar studied in Banaras and drew on Indian, Greek and Persian sources in his work on Arabic science.

-At Manuscripts and Movements of Ideas across Asia each fragment could have in itself been the topic of a thesis.
 Yet the most poignant display was the last one, and this was perhaps deliberate.
 This was the Bhagnaprsta verse from the Krdantaprakriys.
 It is a message from the scribe, who movingly states that his back and neck are broken, and his head is bowed from writing this work, and it asks readers to care for his labours.
 It is a tribute to the unnoticed scribes everywhere whose work changed the world.

 More Columns